RandomSeeded/pixyll/_posts/2017-04-01-simple-one-for-one.md

 When to use: when you want to run jobs in parallel as background tasks, but need to use the values they return.
 This is the `Promise.all()` of Erlang.
 For example, we could issue a DB query and an API query simultaneously, and then send emails after both child processes have completed.

 This requires no additional work as far as the child process, which will look exactly equivalent to Use Case #3.
-However, the caller will need to yield its `gen_server` call as follows:
+However, the caller will need to yield its `gen_server` with `rpc:nb_yield`.

-TODO (nw): yield example goes here

 Alternate strategy: it is possible to use `gen_server:cast()`, manually sending a response, if you were to pass a `FromPID` as part of the message.
 Not as clean, not really recommended